let-def/menhir/README.md

 partial-order
 -------------

-STATUS: Done, fully working, need documentation.
+*STATUS:* Done, fully working, need documentation.

 Yacc commands to introduce precedences to tokens (```%nonassoc```, ```%left``` and ```%right```) impose a total-ordering.

-This arbitrarily defines an order over otherwise unrelated tokens, thereby forcing you to overspecify the grammar.
+This defines a somewhat arbitrary order over otherwise unrelated tokens, thereby forcing you to overspecify the grammar.

 This branch has a new command, ```%priorities```, which allows to specify a partial ordering over tokens.